drmohammadatieh/Threat-Profile/README.md

 ## Application instructions

-The application will process the JSON files located in the 'data' folder, generate threat profiles and PI (Probability-Impact)impact scores, and export them to the 'output' folder.
-The 'output' folder will contain other folders that have the names of the projects.
-Each project folder will contain other folders that have the names of the analyzed scenarios.
+The application will process the JSON files in the 'data' folder, generate threat profiles and PI (Probability-Impact)  scores, and export them to the 'output' folder.
+The 'output' folder will contain other folders with the projects’ names.
+Each project folder will contain other folders with the analyzed scenarios' names.

-Each output for each analysis is composed of different threat profiles, and a 'PI Score.txt' file will contain the PI score of each threat profile, in addition to total PI score for the scenario.
+Each output for each analysis is composed of different threat profiles, and a 'PI Score.txt' file will contain the PI score of each threat profile in addition to the total PI score for the scenario.

 <img src="images/output_folders.jpg" width="300">